 CHECKSUM

 The checksum is a value calculated from the data page bytes.
 Equal data pages have equal checksums.
-To make the checksum recorded into each page of the backup file the “WITH CHECKSUM” option needs to be added to “BACKUP DATABASE” command.
+To make the checksum recorded on each page of the backup file the “WITH CHECKSUM” option needs to be added to the “BACKUP DATABASE” command.

 VERIFYONLY